Skip to main content

 You can start today with a free 30-day trial of Hierarchy for Jira and see how the right structure can transform your project management workflows.
 Need help setting it up?
 Our team is here to help!

-Ready to create your custom issue hierarcy?
+Ready to create your custom issue hierarchy?

 Hierarchy for Jira gives you a 360-degree view of all your Jira projects and tasks, allowing you to create a custom issue hierarchy tailored to your needs.
 You'll be able to make smarter project decisions, set priorities easily, and forecast timelines with confidence!